buildpacks/spec/buildpack.md

 During the build phase, buildpacks MAY write environment variable files to `<cache>/<layer>/env/` directories.

 For each file written to `<cache>/<layer>/env/` by `/bin/build`, the lifecycle MUST modify an environment variable in subsequent executions of `/bin/build`.
-The lifecycle MUST set the name of the environment variable to the name of the file up to the first period (`.`) or to the end of name if no periods are present.
+The lifecycle MUST set the name of the environment variable to the name of the file up to the first period (`.`) or to the end of the name if no periods are present.

 If the environment variable has no period-delimited suffix, then the value of the environment variable MUST be a concatenation of the file contents and the contents of other identically named files in other `<cache>/<layer>/env/` directories delimited by the OS path list separator.
 Within that environment variable value,